Centennial High School (Georgia)

-Centennial High School is a public high school located in Roswell, Georgia, United States.
+Centennial High School (also called Cen10, or CHS) is a public high school located in Roswell, Georgia, United States.
 It opened in 1997.
 The school was named in honor of the 1996 Olympic games held in Atlanta a year before the school's opening, which marked the centennial anniversary of the modern games.

 The school's mascot is the Knight.